about

 Social Networking

-Samir joined Tickle, one of the early social networking companies, that was sold to Monster to help compete with LinkedIn.
+Samir joined Tickle, one of the early social networking companies, helped and helped create a joint venture with Masayoshi Son at Softbank in Japan.
+Tickle was sold to Monster to help compete with LinkedIn.

 Project Y/Glam Media/Mode

 Samir was one of the founders of Project Y, with the vision that social curation would help people find content, products & videos and served as its CEO from 2006 to 2016.
-Under his tenure, Glam/Mode Media grew from 10 employees to the #1 Lifestyle Media company, the 6th largest in US Media and #1 Women's Digital Media company in reach with 144 Million US & 400 Million global users a month, managed over 12,000 editors and creators that reached annual revenues of $100 Million–generating $750 Million in revenue in 10 years.
+Under his tenure, Glam/Mode Media grew from 10 employees to the #1 Lifestyle Media company, the 6th largest in US Media and #1 Women's Digital Media company in reach with 144 Million US & 400 Million global users a month, managed over 12,000 editors and creators that reached annual revenues of $100 Million–generating $1 Billion in revenue in 12 years.

 Ning